broegaard/telemed/README.md

        contains the delivery code for publishing the library on the JCenter repository.
-    2. It has the source code of the TeleMed system, which is used in the FRDS book to show the Broker pattern in action.
+    2. It has the source code of the TeleMed system, which is used in the FRDS book to show the Broker pattern in action, and contains tests of both the Broker and TeleMed implementation.

 The TeleMed system is a small distributed system in which patients may upload blood pressure measurements to a central medical server.